in8-solutions/tickcheck/README.md

 ## Usage

+1. data content is being stored elsewhere (images + annotations); they are needed

-1. Train the model:
+2. Train the model:
 ```bash
 python src/train.py
 ```

-2. Monitor training:
+3. Monitor training:
    - Training metrics are logged to the console
    - Visualizations are saved in the `outputs` directory

+4. Evalate model

 ## Model Details